 If the whole nursing thing is too hard for you or time consuming when you have other little ones to take care of, then it is okay to stop and formula feed.

-A great way to increase your supply is to pump after your baby has just eaten.
+A great tip to increase your supply is to breast pump after your baby has just eaten.
 This can be daunting and time consuming, but it’s worth a shot.

 After feeding pump each side for about 15 minutes on each side.
 If you still see milk pumping out after 15 minutes keep going until there’s no more milk coming out.